EfrainOlivaresHG/readme-template/README.md

 * Fill in fields you use, delete the ones you don't

 ## Tests
-There are no tests for this repo
+There are no tests for this sample page.

 ## Contributors
 * Efrain Olivares